BELGIUM

 Le Carillon chimes with an inclusive approach, that each person is encouraged to take part in the project no matter their background.
 For them, an essential factor to social inclusion is that beneficiaries can get involved in the formation of social bonds.
 Among Le Carillon's volunteers some of them have experienced or are currently experiencing life in the street.
 These volunteers help organise the monthly events where everyone is welcome !

-CZECH REPUBLIC (Prag)
+CZECH REPUBLIC (Prague)

-The team includes people with the experience of homelessnes and also works with musicians and artists without home.
+Mistni Mistnim's team includes people who have experienced homelessnes and also works with musicians and artists without home.
 Through music and art events, the NGO opens the topic of homelessness for the general public.
-Small actions can make big impacts.

 UNITED KINGDOMS (London)